Twin Forks, NM Demographics

 A map of Twin Forks's Population by Race

-Of the 527 places in New Mexico, Twin Forks is the 338th most populous.
+Twin Forks is ranked the 305th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Twin Forks was ranked the 338th most populous place in the 2020 Census.

 Twin Forks's White Population